 Although the population of Begur does increase substantially in summer it is still a beautiful Costa Brava town well worth a visit.
 The town itself has a medieval castle and five defense towers built to protect the town from North African pirates.
-In the 19th Century many people from Begur went to the Amicas to make their fortunes and on their return constructed many beautiful mansion style houses which still stand today.
+In the 19th Century, many people from Begur went to the Americas to make their fortunes and on their return constructed many beautiful mansion style houses that still stand today.
 One of the biggest attractions of Begur is that its beaches are some of the most stunning in the Mediterranean, if not the world.
-Aiguafreda, Aiguablava and Sa Riera are just some of the perfect beaches and coves to be discovered in this area.
+Aiguafreda, Aiguablava, and Sa Riera are just some of the perfect beaches and coves to be discovered in this area.

 Diving in the Illes Medes

 The Illes Medes are seven rocky islands off the coast of the town of L’Estartit and are famous for scuba diving.
 The islands themselves have been previously used to house military garrisons and prisons but are now abandoned and are becoming an important Mediterranean marine reserve.
 This conservation effort has renewed the marine life in the islands and scuba diving is now a possible pastime.
 The islands offer diving at various depths and apart from sea life, there are also underwater caves and tunnels as well as shipwrecks to explore.